FISHING/Ecosystem

 fish-02

-The information below is intended to provide the status of the efforts we have taken to build and maintain a productive and healthy fishery.
-Our direction is to create a fishery that will give us a combination of quantity and quality of certain species.
-We have obtained information and specific data from fisherman, IDNR and Keystone Hatchery to assist us in working towards these goals.
+The information below is intended to provide the status of the efforts we have taken to build and maintain a productive and healthy Fishery.
+Our goal is to create a Fishery that will give us a combination of both quantity and quality of specific species.
+We have gathered and studied key data from passionate fisherman, the IDNR, as well as the Keystone Hatchery, to assist us in obtaining these goals.
+Every year the LPOA spends approximately $5,000 to stock gamefish and prey fish.
+Part of that budget also includes the cost to remove invasive common carp twice yearly.

 FISHING REGULATIONS